HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 July: Henry III grants Montaigne an audience.
 The king receives a copy of the Essays.

-September: Montaigne leaves for Rome hoping to be named ambassador there.
+September: Montaigne leaves for Rome possibly hoping to be named ambassador there.
 He travels through eastern France, Germany, Switzerland, and Italy to arrive on November 30.

 1581